A Sikh is a seeker of truth through the experience of the Shabad Guru.

 The word Sikh literally means “student” or “disciple” in Punjabi and other Indian languages.
 Sikhism (the religion of these Sikhs or students) began as a group of followers of a series of ten human Gurus.
 The word Guru, which is often translated as “Teacher,” actually means “one who provides the technology to get to light out of darkness.”

-The divine path pioneered by Guru Nanak coincides on many levels—but not all of them—with modern thinking.
-Sikhs believe in One God, acknowledge the transcendental Oneness of spirit in all things, have no need to convert people, brand no one as “heretic,“ respect both genders, do not practice caste, live in the world (which we believe is a divine illusion created by God), are not required to fast, use the sword to prevent forcible conversion, believe in reincarnation and cremate our dead.
+Sikhs believe in One God, acknowledge the transcendental Oneness of spirit in all things, do not believe in conversion, brand no one as “heretic,“ respect all genders, do not practice caste, live in the world (which they believe is a divine illusion created by God), are not required to fast, use the sword to prevent forcible conversion, believe in reincarnation and cremate the dead.

 Guru Nanak was followed by a succession of nine human Gurus: Guru Angad, Guru Amar Das, Guru Ram Das, Guru Arjan Dev, Guru Hargobind, Guru Har Rai, Guru Harkrishan, Guru Teg Bahadur and Guru Gobind Singh.
 All of these human Gurus embodied the Shabad Guru—the Guru of Enlightening Sound and Song.